The future is open

 In order to navigate this period of dramatic change and to pave the way for a shared, scientifically advanced future, we need to channel research in high-leverage directions, to coordinate at large scales, to improve the way scientific funding is deployed, and to ensure that scientific knowledge is widely shared.
 We must rethink these core aspects of science holistically, as they are interdependent.

-Our Principles
+Principles

-Our Approach
+Approach

-To achieve our mission, Astera supports the creation of public goods to accelerate scientific and technological progress.
-We want to meet the challenge of this moment by seeding a vibrant ecosystem of mission-driven, open-source products and organizations.
+At Astera, we want to meet the challenge of this moment by seeding a vibrant ecosystem of mission-driven, open-source products and organizations.
 We aim to play a leading role in the transition to a shared and abundant future by experimenting with unexplored approaches, embracing scientific and technical risk, and leveraging our $2.5 billion endowment to chase impact at scale.